 It's been a little over a decade sincethis monarchypiececame out of hiding.
 Since that time we have located at least six copies (or variations), one as far away as South Africa.
 Coincidently, there arealso at least six copies of The Resolute Desk.

-And be sure tovisit our store where we proudly offer several other hugely important and historically significant pieces of Art.
-The first man to the moon's 1st appearance in Space,a five pound sterling silver "Bug Basket" from Buckingham Palace, an artifact from The White House and Porcellian Club (the birthplace of Facebook), an authentic Witch coven's serving charger and an 1885 New York City "Sitting Bull" Cigar Store Indian are but a few of our most interesting pieces.
+And be sure tovisit our store where we are currently offering several other hugely important and historically significant pieces of Art.
+The first man to the moon's 1st appearance in Space,a five pound sterling silver "Bug Basket" from Buckingham Palace, an artifact from The White House and Porcellian Club (the birthplace of Facebook), and an 1885 New York City "Sitting Bull" Cigar Store Indian are but a few of our most interesting pieces.

 We ship Worldwide and can boast that ourclientelenow includes two U.S. Presidents, a Prime Minister & otherforeign Heads of State, Middle Eastern & European monarchs, museums, Hollywood celebrities, billionaire software & oil tycoons and the World'sleadinginterior decorators & designers.
 The best way to view our store is by 'highest prices first'.